-- Clamp group Check torque on clamp group mounting hardware.
-Refer to Specifications Section of this publication. - Fasteners Look for any loose or damaged fasteners on the entire suspension.
+- Fasteners Look for any loose or damaged fasteners on the entire suspension.
 Make sure all fasteners are tightened to the specified torque.
-Refer to the Tightening Torque Specifications Section in this publication if fasteners are supplied by Hendrickson, non-Hendrickson fasteners, refer to the vehicle manufacturer.
+Refer to the Torque Specifications Section of this publication if fasteners are supplied by Hendrickson, non-Hendrickson fasteners, refer to the vehicle manufacturer.
 Use a calibrated torque wrench to check torque in a tightening direction.
 As soon as the fastener starts to move, record the torque.
 Correct the torque if necessary.
-Replace any worn or damaged fasteners.

-- Front hangers and shackle brackets Check for proper fastener torque values using a calibrated torque wrench.
-Check for cracks or loose mounting hardware.
-Replace if necessary, see the Component Replacement Section of this publication for replacement procedure. - Operation All steering components must move freely through the full range of motion from axle stop to axle stop. - Shock absorber Look for any signs of dents or leakage, misting is not considered a leak.
-See Shock Absorber Inspection in this section. - Steel leaf spring Look for cracks.
-Replace if cracked or broken.
-Replace if necessary, see the Component Replacement Section of this publication for replacement procedure. - Steering pivot points Check for looseness at all pivot points.
+Replace any worn or damaged fasteners. - Operation All steering components must move freely through the full range of motion from axle stop to axle stop. - Steering pivot points Check for looseness at all pivot points.
 Inspect and lubricate all pivot points.
-Refer to the Trouble Shooting Guide Section in the Appendix of this publication. - STEERTEK NXT Axle The axle should be free of any nicks or gouges.
+Refer to the Troubleshooting Guide Section of this publication. - STEERTEK NXT Axle The axle should be free of any nicks or gouges.
 Inspect for any cracks or dents on axle. - Tire wear Inspect tires for wear patterns that may indicate suspension damage or misalignment.
-See Tire Inspection in this section. - Top pad and bump stop Check for cracks and/or missing rubber bump stops.
-Replace if necessary, see the Component Replacement Section of this publication for replacement procedure. - Wear and damage Inspect all parts of suspension for wear and damage.
+See Tire Inspection in this section. - Wear and damage Inspect all parts of suspension for wear and damage.
 Look for bent or cracked parts.
 Replace all worn or damaged parts.